Simple living is all about cutting back your possessions and living a less hectic lifestyle. Here are my tips to living simply.

 Don’t spend what you don’t have on things you don’t want.

-Better yet, work to improve the mindset that’s telling you happiness lays in the next online shopping order.
+Consciously work to change the mindset that’s telling you happiness lays in the next online shopping order.

 Simple living isn’t about painful deprivation.
 It’s about freedom from that unsatisfying cycle of desire.